 What do I need to remember to bring with me in case of an emergency?

-You will learn how to navigate different brands of food and find go to foods for your child, just as you would do a child who does not have food allergies.
+You will learn how to navigate different food brands and find go-to foods for your child, just as you would do a child who does not have food allergies.

-Rest assured knowing most families have their go-to when it comes to snacks.
-Your go-to will just take a little more effort to find.
+Rest assured, knowing most families have their go-to when it comes to snacks.
+Your go-to will take a little more effort to find.

 Again, you are responsible for making your emergency care plan with your allergist.
 After reviewing our plan with our allergist, here is how it looks in our home: